 In the episode, Melanie’s (Jean Smart) husband Oliver (Jemaine Clement) has visited her.
 Oliver has been taken over by the villainous Shadow King Amahl Farouk (Navid Negahban).
 He wants to know where the Mi-Go Monk has gotten to… Is he in the headquarters of the joint mutant/human task force Division 3?
 The reason Farouk wants the Monk is that they hid Farouk’s body years earlier.
 Farouk wants his mind and body brought back together.

 With me so far?
 Cool.

 To complicate matters, Admiral Fukuyama, the leader of Division 3, reveals that as far as he knows the Mi-Go Monks were destroyed by The Miser Sunday.
 David asks, “the Miser what?” but everyone else moves on.

 So to get to our central question: what, or who is The Miser Sunday?

 Short answer?
 No idea.
-You’d think that given Legion is based on the deep history of Marvel Comics, they’d be mining the X-Men canon for characters and ideas.
+Given Legion is based on Marvel Comics, you’d think they’d be mining the X-Men canon for ideas.
 To a certain extent, that’s true… As we discussed on our podcast for this episode, Season 2 in particular feels very X-Men inspired.
-Creator Noah Hawley has also been pretty open about his love of the comics, but has a strong urge to let the show take its own path.
+Creator Noah Hawley has also been pretty open about his love of the comics.
+But he also has a strong urge to let the show take its own path.

 The long answer, though, is that if you do read the closed captioning for the episode, you can see they say “The Miser Sunday.”
 Not “Miser Sunday” or “Mizer Sunday” or “Mieser Sunday” as some sites spelled it (or even Mister Sunday, which is how nobody spelled it).
 It’s possible that could be a being, but more likely it’s another group or faction that went up against the Mi-Go Monks, leaving only one left alive to tend to Farouk’s body.